• Skip to primary navigation

 a close up of peanut butter energy balls

-There's nothing fancy about these classic energy balls, just some real food ingredients that pack a big nutritional punch.
-Made with oats, peanut butter, nuts, seeds, and chocolate chips, they're the right amount of sweet to satisfy a mid-afternoon craving or to keep you fuelled for your adventures.
+There’s nothing fancy about these classic energy balls, just real, feel-good ingredients that come together fast.
+I make them with oats, peanut butter, nuts, seeds, dates, and a handful of chocolate chips, and they’re just sweet enough to satisfy an afternoon craving or keep me going on busy days and outdoor adventures.

 the ingredients needed to make peanut butter energy balls